 Continuous Improvement Driven by Data: Practices will focus on change concepts and tactics in data & measurement by:

-RMHP’s Medicaid Prime pilot sets out data measurement goals for each year of the program:
+RMHP’s Prime pilot sets out data measurement goals for each year of the program:

-RMHP's Medicaid Prime program is the first full-cost and performance accountability Medicaid program to address volume-based payment with condition- and risk-based global payments to providers and an opportunity to earn added payment for performance on the key metrics.
+RMHP Prime is the first full-cost and performance accountability Medicaid program to address volume-based payment with condition- and risk-based global payments to providers and an opportunity to earn added payment for performance on the key metrics.
 In the Prime program, data is used to recognize a member's functional medical home as well as to drive quality.